Emily in Paris: Critical response

-Sarah Moroz, of Vulture.com, opined "the most egregious oversight ... is Emily herself, who shows zero personal growth over a ten-episode arc. ...
-Emily's vapidity is baffling to anyone who has moved from their native country."
+Sarah Moroz of Vulture.com opined, "The most egregious oversight [...] is Emily herself, who shows zero personal growth over a ten-episode arc. [...]
+Emily's vapidity baffles anyone who has moved from their native country."
 Sonia Rao of The Washington Post compared Emily to the heroines of the Amy Sherman-Palladino universe: "Like the Gilmore girls, Emily is strong-willed and refuses to let anything get in the way of her schemes.
 Like Midge Maisel, her actions can be quite rash, but she still wins over her fictional acquaintances while utterly baffling viewers."
 Megan Garber of The Atlantic was critical of Emily, writing, "An expat who acts like a tourist, she judges everything against the backdrop of her own rigid Americanness.
-You might figure that those moments are evidence of a show poking fun at its protagonist's arrogance, or setting the stage for her to grow beyond her initial provincialism.
+You might figure that those moments are evidence of a show poking fun at its protagonist's arrogance or setting the stage for her to grow beyond her initial provincialism.
 But: You would be, as I was, mostly incorrect.
 Instead, other people change around her.
-They grudgingly concede that her way (strident, striving, teeming with insistent individualism) is the right way.
-The show—the latest from the Sex and the City creator Darren Star—is selling several fantasies.
+They grudgingly concede that her way (strident, striving, teeming with insistent individualism) is right.
+The latest show from Sex and the City creator Darren Star—sells several fantasies.
 Primary among them is the notion that Emily can bulldoze her way through France and be celebrated for it."

-Some critics appeared ambivalent, such as Jo Ellison writing for the Financial Times.
-On one hand she expresses admiration for the way Darren Star manages to depict "a version of womanhood in which promiscuity, bossiness and shopaholicism are depicted as qualities to be celebrated"; on the other "the major plot lines might have been written in the 1940s and the Frenchies are routinely cast as vain, preening and parochial."
-She concludes "Cliché-ridden and completely outdated: Darren Star's 'Sex and the Cité' will no doubt be monstrously successful."
+Some critics, such as Jo Ellison, writing for the Financial Times, appeared ambivalent.
+On the one hand, she expressed admiration for the way Darren Star manages to depict "a version of womanhood in which promiscuity, bossiness, and shopaholics are depicted as qualities to be celebrated"; on the other, "the major plot lines might have been written in the 1940s and the Frenchies are routinely cast as vain, preening and parochial."
+She concludes, "Cliché-ridden and completely outdated: Darren Star's 'Sex and the Cité' will no doubt be monstrously successful."